This topic describes typical problems and their solutions that you might face while utilizing the node auto scaling feature.

 On the Node Pools page, click Enable next to Node Scaling.

-Authorize the KubernetesWorkerRole role and the AliyunCSManagedAutoScalerRolePolicy system policy as prompted.
-The following figure shows the console page on which you can complete the authorization:
+Complete the authorization of the KubernetesWorkerRole role and the AliyunCSManagedAutoScalerRolePolicy system policy as prompted.
+The following figure shows the console page where you can complete the authorization.